jmelo11/quantsupport/book/src/introduction.md

 5. Ask a **pricer** (`DiscountedCashflowPricer`, `ClosedFormBlackCapPricer`, `FxOptionPricer`, …) for `Request::Value`, `FairRate`, `Cashflows`, or `Sensitivities`.
 6. Reuse the same market for **scenarios** (`Scenario`), **scripted payoffs** (`ScriptEngine`), **simulation** (`LgmMarketModel`, `HullWhite`), and **XVA** (`XvaEngine`).

-The single generic scalar parameter `T: Scalar` runs through curves, instruments and pricers.
+To allow sensitivity computations via automatic differentiation (AAD), generic scalar parameter `T: Scalar` is available in curves, instruments and pricers.
 With `T = f64` you get plain numbers; with `T = DualFwd` (reverse-mode tape over a second-order forward type) every price is differentiable with respect to the quotes that built the market.
-This is why sensitivities never need a separate bump-and-reprice implementation.

 ## Crate layout